blakefrank/mybots/README.md

 <h1 align="center"><b>Methods</b></h1>

 I hypothesized that the Experimental groups with additive and subractive mutations would outperform the control group, consistently.
-I was limited, however to how many simulations I could perform.
 Here is a diagram that illustrates the three different groups and the difference between them.

 ![Note Mar 13, 2023](https://user-images.githubusercontent.com/86979153/224774918-bc7aedc4-20c9-4eb4-b881-c29bd05af554.jpg)
 <h1 align="center"><b>Graphs and Results</b></h1>